NLnetLabs/routinator/source/installation-notes.rst

 8. Replace :file:`/etc/nginx/nginx.conf` with the :file:`nginx.conf` file.

-9. Set the username and password for the web interface authentication.
+9. Set the username and password for the web interface authentication:

 .. code-block:: bash

   sudo htpasswd -c /etc/nginx/.htpasswd <username>

-10. Start Nginx and set it up so it starts at boot.
+10. Start Nginx and set it up so it starts at boot:

 .. code-block:: bash